doughadley/NetWorthTracker/PRODUCT_REQUIREMENTS_DOCUMENT.md

 To deploy the application to a Windows Server running IIS:
 1.  **Build the Application:** Run `npm run build`.
 This command uses Vite to bundle all application code and assets into a `dist` folder.
 During this process, Vite will replace all instances of `import.meta.env.VITE_*` with the actual values from your `.env.local` file, embedding them directly into the static JavaScript files.
 2.  **IIS Server Setup:**
     *   Ensure the **IIS URL Rewrite Module** is installed on the server.
-This is critical for SPA routing.
+This can be installed via the Web Platform Installer or directly from the IIS website.
+It is critical for SPA routing.
-    *   In IIS Manager, create a new website.
+    *   In IIS Manager, create a new website or use an existing one.
-    *   Set the "Physical path" of the website to the `dist` folder generated in step 1.
+    *   Set the **Physical path** of the website to the `dist` folder generated in step 1.
+    *   Configure the site's **Application Pool** to use `.NET CLR version: No Managed Code`, as the site only contains static files and does not require a .NET runtime.
 3.  **Configure URL Rewrite:**
-    *   Because this is a SPA, all navigation requests (e.g., `/expenses`, `/budget`) must be routed to `index.html` to let the React Router handle them.
+    *   Because this is a SPA, all navigation requests (e.g., `/expenses`, `/budget`) must be rewritten to serve the `index.html` file, allowing the client-side React Router to handle them.
     *   Create a `web.config` file in the `dist` folder with the following content:
         ```xml
         <?xml version="1.0" encoding="UTF-8"?>